happner/happner/docs/configuration.md

 `setOptions.noStore` - Flag to enable/disable storage of messages between MeshNodes.<br/>
 `setOptions.timeout` - Timeout for remote messaging and method calls.<br/>

-The `config.dataLayer` section need not be specified at all if all defaults are acceptable.
+The `config.dataLayer` section need not be specified if all defaults are acceptable.

 ### Endpoint Config